pablgonz/travis-ci-latex-pdf/README.md

 Uses https://github.com/Paperist/docker-alpine-texlive-ja which installs the TeX Live package `collection-langjapanese` by default and otherwise does not seem to have any advantages (or documentation at all).

+### Uberblatt by ottojo

+debian-based Docker image with a full texlive installed using the debian package.
+Includes pygments and pandoc, for source see https://hub.docker.com/r/aergus/latex/dockerfile.
+No known advantages currently.

 ## Docker image with Tectonic